 While NetSNP identifies and ranks genes, we also plan to develop approaches to quantify variant-specific effects.
 To this end, we developed Variant Annotation Tool ,VAT, vat.gersteinlab.org, to annotate protein sequence changes of mutations.
 VAT provides transcript-specific annotations and annotates mutations as synonymous, missense, nonsense or splice-site disrupting changes \cite{22743228}.
 Loss-of-function mutations, the most severe form of coding changes have attracted lots of interest in clinical studies.
 We have published a paper where we have systematically surveyed LoF variants in a cohort of 180 healthy people as part of the Pilot Phase of the 1000 Genomes project \cite{22344438}.
 Using linear discrimination analysis, we developed a method to distinguish LoF-containing recessive genes from benign LOF-containing genes.
 In this grant, we will substantially expand this analysis in an effort to understand the impact of LoF variants.
 Specifically, we propose to develop methods that will (1) provide variant-specific functional impact scores (2) Distinguish between recessive, dominant and benign variations.
 Currently, most methods provide a dichotomous classification consisting of benign versus disease.
 Given that most rare variants are heterozygous, developing methods to differentiate benign rare variants from disease-causing variants in terms of those that can lead to recessive or dominant disease are much needed.

-netsnp+gene network[[MG-to-YF: 1para]], vat+lof[[MG-to-YF+SB: 1para]], pgene [[MG-to-BP: 1 para]]

 Homologous regions such as pseudogenes give rise to a multitude of problems in variants calling.
 Errors due to mismapping of short reads derived from pseudogenes to genic regions leads to false variant calls.
 On the other hand, real variant calls can be missed due to reads being mapped to pseudogenes rather than the true genes\cite{25157971}.
 To identify pseudogenes in the human genome, we developed PseudoPipe, the first large-scale pipeline for genome wide human pseudogene annotation\cite{16574694}.
 We also obtained the “high confidence” pseudogenes by combining computational predictions with extensive manual curation\cite{22951037,25157146}, and identified parent gene sequence from which the pseudogene arises based on their sequence comparisons\cite{22951037}.

-** C-4 Research plan
+*** Research plan (GENES) : ALOFT + pseudofilter

-[[MG-to-YF+SB: 1 or 2 para]]

-We’re going to further develop our prioritization in relation to loss-of-function (LOF) mutations.
+We are going to further develop our prioritization in relation to loss-of-function (LOF) mutations.
 LOF mutations can cause potential non-sense-mediated decay, loss-of important protein domains, post-translational modification sites and conserved sequences.
 Even LoFs in the same gene cause different phenotypic effect.
 Another concern about LoF variants are potential calling errors.
 As shown in \cite{22344438}, LoF variants are prone to calling artifacts.
 To help filter high-confident LoFs and annotate functional impact of LoFs, we will develop ALoFT to annotate each LOF variants with mismapping, functional, evolutionary and network features.
 We will quantify the confidence of LoFs using features such as whether it is in highly duplicated regions, number of paralogs and pseudogene and whether it is in ancestral state.
 For functional features, we will incorporate protein structures and gene expression levels in different tissues.
 For evolutionary properties, we will quantify the conservation of LoF variant, as well as truncated sequences.
 For network features, we quantify how close the gene with LoF to known disease causing genes.